Skip to content

 • Capture.
 The measurement flow that runs first in the same Results screen.

 • AI Descriptions.
-The label data flows directly into the description generator, which uses fabric, fit, and care fields to write listing copy that reads as informed.
+The label data flows directly into the description generator, which uses fabric, stretch, and care fields to write listing copy that reads as informed.

 • Building a marketplace, retail tech stack, or fit-data layer?
 Talk to our team about API and SDK access.